Recruitment and Retention for Rural Health Facilities

 - Travel distances to attend school

-- Lack of afterschool programs and daycare
+- Availability of afterschool programs and daycare

 Rural healthcare facilities and communities can help job candidates consider some of the rewards that balance out the challenges of a rural position.
 Rural practitioners can experience a greater sense of mission and accomplishment because they serve in an area of need.
 They may also find they can develop stronger relationships with patients whom they come to know in many other contexts in the community.
 There are also personal rewards for both providers and their families: a lifestyle that has a slower pace, greater access to the outdoors, and other factors that make rural life an appealing choice.